apache/infrastructure-website/content/pages/hosting-external-agent.md

 Make sure it's a stock, latest buildbot-worker install for your OS variant.

-When you are ready, liaise with `root@>a.o` to negotiate connection credentials.
+When you are ready, liaise with `root@a.o` to negotiate connection credentials.
 Keep your agent secure and only open the one required port.

 ### For Jenkins ###